Puppy Teething and Bite Inhibition: Train Your Puppy To Stop Biting Everything

 Understanding Puppy Teething

 When a puppy comes into your home, teething is a natural part of their growth that every pet owner should be prepared for.
 Puppies start to lose their baby teeth and grow adult ones around four to six months of age.
-During this period, you might notice several signs that your puppy is teething:

 • Increased drooling